T-Goon/Trade_Summary/README.md

 # Trade Summary

-A Python script to manipulate .csv files.
-Creates a summary and concise summary .csv files using the .csv files downloaded from different financial institutions.
+A Python script to manipulate Excel and CSV files.
+Creates a summary and concise summary CSV files using the CSV files downloaded from different financial institutions.

 Supports files from:
 - Fidelity